ibexa/documentation-developer/docs/getting_started/install_with_ddev.md

     ddev config --web-environment-add DATABASE_URL=mysql://db:db@db:3306/db
     ```

-    To ensure character set when outside Symfony, like using the database client `ddev mysql`, add the following database server configuration.
+    To ensure consistent character set when performing operations both in Symfony context and with the `ddev mysql` client add the following database server configuration.

     Create the file `.ddev/mysql/utf8mb4.cnf` with the following content: